jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 - Sandamías, a village in northern Spain with 67 residents.
 - Aartsenia arctica, a sea snail.

-Anyone can make a Wikipedia article, so someone out there said, "the world needs to know" about this stuff.
-But, no one has ever thought that about your personal Darth Blockbuster.
+Anyone can make a Wikipedia article, yet no one has ever thought to make one about your personal Darth Blockbuster.
 You haven't, have you?

-Ignore antagonists.
-They're collecting and polishing participation trophies for needlessly changing the company logo, or re-writing the unread corporate manual.
-Now and always, its contributions to win the game of civilization that makes people think, "the worlds needs to know."

-And, upgrading our civilization via the funding and using new content, apps, and electronics is up to each of us.
-Anyone can earn their own Wikipedia page.
+Focus on the game.
+Anyone can earn a Wikipedia page if they inspire someone else to think "the worlds need to know."

 ## What You Can Do Today

-While the antagonists are fighting it, the era of mass-collaboration is already here.
-We've already seen examples of Uber, Airbnb, and Wikipedia.
-But there are many more.

 Writing a book is hard.
 One of the things that kept me motivating was realizing how many other people are out there working to build the Main Street economy too.
-Some small examples are below
+Some small examples are below.

 [Galaxy Zoo](https://www.zooniverse.org"): Gives anyone the chance to classify stars and galaxies.
 You might even be the first to discover something new.